melsman/mlkit/README.md

 - Region inference may be augmented with reference-tracing garbage collection to achieve better memory behavior.

+## ReML

+ReML extends Standard ML with explicit regions, effects, and constraints on regions and effects.
+Programmers can express these annotations in their programs, and the compiler checks them alongside its region and effect inference.

+ReML supports both the X64 and Arm64 native backends.
+It is built alongside MLKit by `make mlkit` and is available as `bin/reml` in the build tree or `reml` after installation.
+See the [explicit-region examples and tests](test/explicit_regions) for examples of the language.

+ReML supports parallel threads, but does not currently support reference-tracing garbage collection.

 ## SMLtoJs - The JavaScript Backend